Our atmosphere protects us from a hostile space radiation environment comprised of high energy particles of solar and intergalactic origin

 Space radiation collides with the nuclei of gases in the atmosphere, leading to a cascade of nuclear and electromagnetic reactions.
-The result is a complex shower of high energy radiation, the intensity and composition of which varies with altitude.
+The result is a complex shower of high energy radiation, the intensity and composition of which varies spatially and temporally.

 Excessive exposure to radiation can damage DNA and lead to long-term health effects such as an increased risk of cancer.

-Radiation levels at altitudes used by commercial aircraft are greater than at sea level and aircrew are classified as radiation workers in some countries; however, planning to limit their exposure, and monitoring, is generally lacking.
+Radiation levels at altitudes used by commercial aircraft are greater than at sea level due to cosmic rays.
+Aircrew are classified as radiation workers in some countries; however, planning to limit their exposure, and monitoring, is generally lacking.

-Amentum Aerospace has developed a RESTful API to a validated predictive model of cosmic radiation in the atmosphere.
-The API calculates radiation doses and other quantities on a particular date, latitude, longitude, and altitude.
+Amentum Aerospace has developed a RESTful API based on the PARMA and CARI-7 parameterised models of GCR induced radiation in the atmosphere.
+The API provides radiation doses and other quantities on a particular date, latitude, longitude, and altitude.